Are you considering buying life insurance but don’t know what it covers? This post is for you.

 Expired Life Insurance Policies

-If you have let your insurance policy expire and you pass away, your family will not receive the life insurance death benefits.
+If you let your insurance policy expire and pass away, your family will not receive the life insurance death benefit.

-Life insurance is a contract between you and the insurer.
-The insurer promises to pay your life insurance beneficiary a death benefit if you die while the life insurance policy is in force.
+Life insurance is a contract between you and the insurance company.
+The insurance company promises to pay your life insurance beneficiary a death benefit if you die while the life insurance coverage is in force.
 If the policy lapses, the contract becomes void.

 Criminal Activity